Today's Articles

 George Washington Bush, Farmer born

 *The birth of George Bush is celebrated on this date in 1790.
 He was a Black farmer.
 George Washington Bush was born in Pennsylvania in the late 1700s.
 Information about his birth and early years is sparse and conflicting.
-His father, Mathew Bush, was Black and was said to be a sailor from the British West […]
+His father, Matthew Bush, was Black and said to have been a sailor from the British West […]

 learn more